simgrid/simgrid/docs/source/tuto_smpi.rst

   command-line arguments (if any -- roundtrip does not expect any arguments).

-Feel free to tweak the content of the XML platform file and the prorgam to see the effect on the simulated execution time.
+Feel free to tweak the content of the XML platform file and the program to see the effect on the simulated execution time.
+It may be easier to compare the executions with the extra option ``--cfg=smpi/display_timing:yes``.
 Note that the simulation accounts for realistic network protocol effects and MPI implementation effects.
 As a result, you may see "unexpected behavior" like in the real world (e.g., sending a message 1 byte larger may lead to significant higher execution time).

 Lab 1: Visualizing LU
 ---------------------